microsoft/aitour-concept-to-creation-ai-studio/src/README.md

 - **Demo 1 - Get Started with Azure AI Studio**: this demo is an introduction to Azure AI Studio, where you will learn how to navigate the platform and explore the main features.
 - **Demo 2 - Prompt Engineering Techniques in the Azure AI Studio Playground**: this demo is intended to present some basic and advanced prompt engineering techniques in the *Playground* of Azure AI Studio.
-- **Demo 3 - Add your own data with Prompt Flow**: this demo is intended to showcase how to build your first DAG flow in Prompt Flow and connect it to your business data, leveraging *retrieval Augmented Generation*(RAG).
+- **Demo 3 - Add your own data with Prompty**: this demo is intended to showcase how to build your first LLM-based solution and connect it to your business data, leveraging *Retrieval Augmented Generation*(RAG).
 - **Demo 4 - Evaluate your prototype with Prompt Flow**: once your first flow is ready and connected to your data, go through this demo to evaluate the performance of your solution.

 ## Folder structure